KateTorres/stability-mab-arrhenius/README.md

 script.js: JavaScript file for handling pop-up windows. style.css: CSS file for styling the HTML templates. requirements.txt: List of Python dependencies required for the project.

+## Instructions for Docker
+cd to the same directory as the dockerfile
+- Build docker:
+docker build --no-cache -t flask-stability-app .

+- Run docker for flask-stability-app: docker run -p 5000:5000 flask-stability-app

+- View in browser:
+localhost:5000